AdrienTorris/awesome-blazor/README.md

 ## Videos
 * [How To Create a Blazor Component](https://www.youtube.com/watch?v=ijIjg2XAVK8) - February 11, 2020 - This video covers how to create a Blazor component for a Blazor application.
 Create a template and write C# code to connect the component with the application.
+* [Ed Charbeneau of Progress: Why I'm Excited About Blazor in 2020](https://www.youtube.com/watch?v=rAiBaedDWpY) - February 10, 2020 - Ed Charbeneau of Progress talks about the technologies he's excited to learn more about in 2020 including Blazor.
 * [Blazor Tutorial: Role-based Authorization](https://www.youtube.com/watch?v=rk5uIA6s574&feature=youtu.be) - February 7, 2020 - Blazor Tutorial: Role-based Authorization.
 [Source code](https://github.com/CuriousDrive/BookStores).
 * [Blazor Tutorial: Register User & Generate JWT](https://www.youtube.com/watch?v=kGbdWtxFhRI) - February 5, 2020 - Blazor Tutorial : Register User & Generate JWT.
 * [How to use BlazorStyled with Blazor to dynamically change CSS](https://youtu.be/frtetHgfdIo) - January 22, 2029 - I show how to install BlazorStyled for SSB and how I built a ProgressBar and Sprite Component to do simple animaitons.